MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/manage-feature-updates-group-policy.md

 ## Enable the Windows Server 2025 Feature Update

-Once you are ready to start rolling out Windows Server 2025, configure policy as follows:
+Once you're ready to start rolling out Windows Server 2025, configure policy as follows:

-1. Sign in to a device or a machine with the Active Directory Remote Server Administration Tools (RSAT) installed.
+1. Sign in to your target device or a machine with the Active Directory Remote Server Administration Tools (RSAT) installed.

-1. Select **Start**, then type `gpedit.msc` to open the Group Policy Management Console (GPMC).
+1. Open the Group Policy Management Console (GPMC).
+If you're applying this policy directly on your target device, select **Start**, then type `gpedit.msc`.

 1. In the console tree, navigate to **Computer Configuration > Administrative Templates > Windows Components > Windows Updates > Manage updates offered from Windows Update**.

 1. For the policy setting, right-click **Select the target Feature Update version** and select **Edit**.
-To learn more about the _Select the target Feature Update version_ policy setting , see [GPS: Select the target Feature Update version](https://gpsearch.azurewebsites.net/Default.aspx?PolicyID=15143).
+To learn more about the _Select the target Feature Update version_ policy setting, see [GPS: Select the target Feature Update version](https://gpsearch.azurewebsites.net/Default.aspx?PolicyID=15143).

 1. Select the **Enabled** radio button.